By Manon Macallister

 - Best memory at State – I played intramural flag football with the Papermakers (the student TAPPI team) during my freshman year.
-We were the runner-ups for the intramural flag football championship at NCSU that season, but the first place team wasn’t able to attend the national intramural flag football championship game in New Orleans so our team got to go and represent NCSU.
+We were the runner-ups for the intramural flag football championship at NC State that season, but the first place team wasn’t able to attend the national intramural flag football championship game in New Orleans so our team got to go and represent the Wolfpack.
 We took a road trip to New Orleans and unfortunately lost in the first round of the national championship, but we still had a great time!

 - Worst memory at State: I was sitting in Economics 201 my freshman year when someone came in the class and told us that a plane had crashed into the World Trade Center.
 After class we all went to Talley Student Center to watch the news (this was pre-smartphone era!) and we saw one of the Trade Center towers collapsing.
 I remember this horrible feeling thinking about how many people must have been in the building, and having that horrible feeling over and over as details of the tragedy continued to unfold.

-- Clubs/Hobbies: I was very active in the student TAPPI chapter (was president my senior year), I played intramural flag football, I was a College of Natural Resources Ambassador, and was a Work Study Student for the PSE Department.
+- Clubs/Hobbies: I was very active in the student TAPPI chapter (was president my senior year), played intramural flag football, was a College of Natural Resources Ambassador, was a Work Study Student for the PSE program and waitressed at Applebee’s on Gorman Street.
 I was also an avid tailgater for football games and learned how to fry a mean turkey!

 - Favorite part of PSE program – I really enjoyed the close-knit community that makes up the PSE program.
 I felt like everyone in the department was genuinely invested in the success of every student and I left with not only a great education, but also lifelong mentors and friends.

 - Most important thing PSE taught me – To be a logical thinker!
-I really learned the process of stepping through problems in a logical way, and using data to help drive the next decision.
+I really learned how valuable it is to step through problems in a logical way and use data to help drive the next decision.
 This has been such a valuable skill to apply during my career.

 Current Career Information

-- Company/job position: I work for Sonoco Products Company where I am the Human Resources Manager for their Hartsville, SC manufacturing complex.
-I recently took this role in September 2015.
-Prior to that I was the Production Superintendent at Sonoco’s recycled paperboard mill in Holyoke, MA.
+- Company/job position: I work for Sonoco Products Company where I’m the Human Resources Business Partner for the Corporate Staff groups.
+I’ve been in my current role since July 2019, prior to that I spent 4 years as the Human Resources Manager for Sonoco’s Hartsville, SC manufacturing complex.
+Before transitioning into HR I was the Production Superintendent at Sonoco’s recycled paperboard mill in Holyoke, MA.

-- Years at current job: I have worked for Sonoco for ten years.
-I’ve been in my current role for six months.
-Prior to that I was Production Superintendent for 6 years, and prior to that Process Engineer for 4 years.
+- Years at current job: I have worked for Sonoco for nearly 15 years.
+I’ve been in my current role for four months.
+Prior to that I was HR Manager for 4 years, Production Superintendent for 6 years, and Process Engineer for 4 years.